jiaxin-yeah/jiaxin-yeah.github.io/_pages/about.md

 ---
 Welcome to my homepage!

 My name is Jiaxin Ye.
-I'm a first-yeah PhD student in Statistics at UW Madison.
+I'm a first-year PhD student in Statistics at UW Madison.
 Before UW Madison, I graduated Magna Cum Laude from UC San Diego with double majors in Applied Math and Computer Science in 2024.

+I had the privilege of working with Professor Yuhua Zhu on a temporal difference learning project and Professor Zhuoran Yang on an in-context learning project.
+The latter was accepted at the NeurIPS 2023 Workshop on Foundation Models for Decision Making and later presented as a talk in Professor Bo Li's ML seminar.

 ## Education
 UW Madison, Ph.D. in Statistics, 2024-<br>